A CHI 2019 special interest group (SIG) to support HCI in learning and educational contexts.

 Schedule for SIG at CHI ‘19

-We are faculty, researchers, and students from eight universities from three countries with diverse perspectives on learning, education, and HCI.
+We are faculty, researchers, and students from eight universities from four countries with diverse perspectives on learning, education, and HCI.

 - Benjamin Xie (Univ. of Washington)